Reverse Head and Shoulders Formation

 As we can see in the chart the price rise ended very close to $154, so this forecast was quite accurate.
 However, even though the targets are often accurate, we prefer to use them as approximations (we would say, for instance, in the above example GLD was likely to move above $150).
 We consider target price not as a rigid value, but as a sign of how strong the rally is likely to be.
 The rule is simple: the lower the head, the higher the price is headed.

 To sum up, the reverse head and shoulders has been seen several times in the current gold bull market and is in fact quite common in technical analysis.
-It usually gives strong and firm signals.
-However, you must be careful and wait for confirmation.
-You should also use the target price as a measure of the strength of the price move.Back
+It usually gives strong and firm signals, however, one must be careful and wait for confirmation (breakout above the neck level) before committing capital to a given trade.
+It might also be a good idea to look for confirmations from other techniques.